 Measles is a serious disease that can make you very sick.
+It can spread fast.
 But getting immunised is easy and free.

 Protect the people you care about.
 Immunise to help stop the spread of measles.
 It’s free at GPs or participating pharmacies.